nalbarr/coursera-getting-cleaning-data/README.md

 ## Student:  Narciso Albarracin

 ### Overview
-This project is the intended to synthesize and validate skills acquired during this course including collecting, working with and cleaning data sets.
+This project synthesizes and validates skills acquired during this course including collecting, working with and cleaning data sets.
 Specifically, we will be manipulating a data set related to human activity tracking from smart phone sensors and finally creating *tidy* data sets.

 Coursera has made this data available at:  [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] with background and original research context at:  [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones].

 Analysis and processing this human activity tracking data set requires application of both course instructors' teaching (Leek, Peng, Caffo) and interpretation of Hadley Wickham's *tidy data* principles as described in:  [https://www.jstatsoft.org/article/view/v059i10]

-Tidy datasets are easy to manipulate, model and visualize... have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table).
+> Tidy datasets are easy to manipulate, model and visualize... have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table).

 I attempt to apply these principles with R programming but also in applying proper semantic by documenting my approach via a code book that accompanies a data analysis script.

-Additionally, where possible I apply as much of Wickhams's convenience packags such as data.table, dplyr and attempt to use a more functional coding style by using R collections and declarative lapply, etc. processing where possible.
+Additionally, where possible I apply as much of Wickhams's convenience packags such as data.table, dplyr and attempt to use a more *functional style* coding by using R collections and declarative lapply, etc. processing where possible.

 ### Objectives